Installation

 How a House is Developed to Resist Uplift and Shear

-If your structure or location does not allow the use of prescriptive methods, only a licensed professional designer, such as an architect or professional engineer, has the training and expertise to calculate uplift and shear-resistance requirements for a wood-framed home.
-Designing for these forces requires detailed calculations using variables such as wall height, wall length, roof slope, wind-speed, and local municipal building codes.
+If your structure or location does not allow the use of prescriptive methods, only a licensed professional designer, such as an architect or professional engineer, has the training to calculate uplift and shear-resistance requirements for a wood-framed home.
+Designing requires calculations using variables such as wall height, wall length, roof slope, wind-speed, and local municipal building codes.

 For wood framed structures the IRC requires that one of the following be used: